Kang-Jh/understanding-react/README.md

 **Remember!
 React is a pure javascript library which means your code runs javascript code not React code**

-## Feedback

-I'm not a native English speaker and live far from the English.
-So Grammar and choice of words might be inappropriate.
-And also I'm new to programming I might have wrong understanding about React.
-So if you wanna feedback about anything.
-Please let me know.

 ## React(./react) Summary

 Function Components return or Class Components' render method returns ReactElement that is plain javascript object